frederic-perez/AmE-dictionary/data/dictionary.md

 __gobs__ _n_ _He vomited gobs of saliva._
 __gobsmacked__ _adj_ _Chiefly British Slang_ Extremely surprised or shocked.
 __godmother__ _n_ :two::hammer: _A fairy godmother._
-__godsend__ _n_ :four: An unexpected thing or event that is particularly welcome and timely, as if sent by God.
+__godsend__ _n_ :five: An unexpected thing or event that is particularly welcome and timely, as if sent by God.
 __Godspeed__ _n_ _And Godspeed to you all._
 __Godzilla__ _n_ /GOD/guhd-zil-uh/ __1__ Someone or something of enormous size. __2__ Someone or something fierce, frightening, monstrous, etc.
 __gofer__ _n_ _slang_